Soetnowzen/SmartPower/doc/post_mortem/andreasarvidsson.markdown

 #### Disadvantage
 The only obvious disadvantage is that it takes time to do.
 This time is probably regained when you don't have to search for weird bugs though.
 In this project, I had some problems constructing unit tests for some classes which mainly consists of private methods.
 An example of this is GraphView, whose calculations are only shown when rendering the view.
+These types of classes must rely on other testing methods (acceptance, for example).

 ### Documentation
 We noticed that when using SCRUM, documentation was not as important since we had good communication in the group during the meetings.
 We did add some javadocs, as well as comments of course, when the code was largely finished.